vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Evaluation

+\fakesub{Deployment} We use C5n instances of Amazon EC2 deployed in the eu-north-1 region.
+Unless explicitly noted, each component in Dapr and \name\ is assigned to a specific EC2 instance to prevent resource competition.
+Orleans is deployed on the same number of EC2 instances as its competitors, but it does not allow for controlling component allocation.
+Each instance runs Ubuntu 22.04.4 with the kernel 5.10.17 and hyper-threading enabled.
+The OM benchmark driver, Redis, and dispatchers (together with the proxy, commit handlers, and catalogs) are each deployed in an x9large instance.

+For \name, one dispatcher is used in OM and TPC-C as it is sufficient to sustain the required throughput.
+Eight network threads are assigned to the proxy, and a thread is assigned to the commit handler.
+By default, the batch epoch size is set to 500 ms with a maximum of 10K transactions per batch.

-All experiments are run in 6 epochs of 10 seconds each, with the first 2 epochs used for warming up the systems.
-After each epoch, the components' states and event logs are cleaned.
-To remove cache effects across experiments, we restart OM's components after each experiment.
+\fakesub{Methodology} We collect the system throughput and end-to-end latency.
+The latter is measured as the interval between a transaction being emitted and its commit being received by the client.
+All experiments are run in six runs of ten seconds each, with the first two as the warm-up runs.
+After each run, the components' states and event logs are cleaned.
+To remove cache effects across experiments, we restart the components after each experiment.

-We collect two metrics in the experiments: throughput and end-to-end latency.
-End-to-end latency is measured as the interval from the time a transaction is emitted by the workload driver to the time the driver receives the corresponding batch completion information from vMODB.
-In Dapr, a special event (emitted by the last component in a transaction) is used to acknowledge the end of a transaction.
-Given the event-driven nature of the systems, the results are received asynchronously.

-We extend OM benchmark driver to support experiments in both Dapr and vMODB.
-Unless explicitly mentioned, the vMODB coordinator is configured with 8 network threads, a TiD Assigner thread, and a background thread that notifies committed batches to the driver asynchronously.
-For VMSes, by default, half the number of vCPUs are transaction workers, and the other half are I/O threads.

-For TPC-C, we match the number of transaction workers in each VMS and the number of client threads submitting transactions to the number of warehouses to accompany the scale factor.
-From 1 to 4 warehouses, we use a single TiD assigner in the coordinator and c5n.4x instances (8 vCPUS) in each VMS.
-From 8 warehouses on, we increase the number of vCPUS and TiD assigners to match the transaction submission rate to the scalability level expected.
-For 8 warehouses, we use two TiD assigners, and for 16 and 32 warehouses, we use four TiD assigners.
-By default, the epoch size is set to 500 ms with a maximum of 10K transactions per batch.
-When either option applies, a batch is sealed by the coordinator.